christopherhuntley/is135-docs/StagUpBootstrap/Part2.md

   ![](images/part2s2c.png)

   >While nice, the mockup does not actually provide us with much more information about the page structure than the wireframe!
-It will become useful later on, but for now we can get aways with just the wireframe displaying the regions.
+It will become useful later on, but for now we can get away with just the wireframe displaying the regions.

-**3. Edit our HTML to match the wireframe.**
+**3. Edit the HTML to match the wireframe.**
->At this early stage of the design, there is no need yet to get into the specific HTML for creating navbars, panels, etc. Instead, we will content ourselves with defining the regions where these elements will reside.
+>At this early stage of the design, there is no need yet to get into the specific HTML for creating navbars, panels, etc. Instead, we will content ourselves with defining the regions where these elements will eventually reside.

 >The actual StagUp website uses a slightly more complex set of regions.
 We'll keep things simple, however, and just use the ones from our wireframe sketch.
 >![](images/part2s3a.png)
 >